unit-io/unitdb/README.md

 ```

 #### Topic isolation in batch operation
-Topic isolation can be achieved using Contract while putting messages into unitdb and querying messages from a topic.
+Topic isolation can be achieved using Contract while putting messages into tracedb and querying messages from a topic.
 Use DB.NewContract() to generate a new Contract and then specify Contract while putting messages using Batch.PutEntry() function.

 ```
 	contract, err := db.NewContract()

-    // Writing to single topic in a batch err := db.Batch(func(b *unitdb.Batch, completed <-chan struct{}) error {
+    // Writing to single topic in a batch err := db.Batch(func(b *tracedb.Batch, completed <-chan struct{}) error {
-		opts := unitdb.DefaultBatchOptions
+		opts := tracedb.DefaultBatchOptions
-		opts.Topic = []byte("unit8.b.*?ttl=1m")
+		opts.Topic = []byte("unit8.b.*?ttl=1h")
 		opts.Contract = contract
 		b.SetOptions(opts)
 		b.Put([]byte("msg.b.*.1"))